bakpakin/Fennel/style.md

 If you export the bare minimum possible from your module, it will be easier to change implementation details in the future without breaking consumers of your module.
-Every module in your library should be assumed to be part of its public API unless the module name contains "internal" or "private".
+In a library, every module should be assumed to be part of its public API unless the module name contains "internal" or "private".
 This is one case where Fennel's own codebase breaks the rules; sorry!